ppatierno/rhte-2019/README.md

 ## Scenario

-This workshop goes through three step-by-step modules showing the following IoT scenario.
+This workshop goes through four step-by-step modules showing the following IoT scenario.

 ![IoT scenario](images/scenario.png)

-IoT devices send telemetry data from the field.
+IoT devices send telemetry data (temperature and humidity) from the field.
 In order to ingest the data, an Apache Kafka cluster running on OpenShift is used.

-The [module-01](modules/01-kafka-on-openshift.md) covers how to deploy the Apache Kafka cluster on OpenShift using the Strimzi cluster operator.
+The [module-01](modules/01-kafka-on-openshift.md) covers how to deploy the Apache Kafka cluster on OpenShift using the AMQ Streams/Strimzi cluster operator.
-It also shows how to create the topics needed for ingesting the data and the users for handling authentication and authorization using the Strimzi topic and user operators.
+It also shows how to create the topics needed for ingesting the data and the users for handling authentication and authorization using the AMQ Streams/Strimzi topic and user operators.

 The data coming from the devices needs to be enriched by some other information provided by the backend system.
 A PostgreSQL database is used for storing more information (i.e. device manufacturer, ...).